franz inc logo

 Configuring SLIME

-SLIME consists of two parts, a body of code which runs within Emacs (SLIME), and the SWANK server which runs in the Lisp.
+SLIME consists of two parts, a body of code that runs within Emacs (SLIME), and the SWANK server which runs in the Lisp.
 SLIME makes use of the inferior-lisp mode in emacs.
 On unix-like systems, this poses no problem for use with Allegro CL, but under windows, special configuration is required.
 This code will make SLIME available whenever you start up emacs.
 The call to slime-setup includes a number of contrib modules that you may find useful when using slime. slime-fancy actually causes a number of contrib modules to be loaded, and slime-banner makes a nice animation at startup.
 See the contrib/ subdirectory of your SLIME checkout to see what else is available.

 On Unix, add the following to your .emacs file.